jokecamp/jokecamp.com/_posts/2013-12-15-tutorial-how-to-use-teamcity-powershell-runner-to-automatically-deploy-website.markdown

 layout: post
 slug: tutorial-how-to-use-teamcity-powershell-runner-to-automatically-deploy-website
 title: 'Tutorial: How to use TeamCity Powershell Runner to automatically deploy website'
+desc: 'A tutorial on how to use TeamCity Powershell Runner to automatically deploy website and taking steps toward continuous integration.'
 wordpress_id: 1169
 categories:
 - guide